Last updated on June 14, 2021

 While choosing a setting for your diamond pendant, there are some factors to consider, such as diamond visibility, setting durability and safety in general.

-The prong setting is the right choice if you want to leave the stone visible and show off your diamond.
+The prong setting is the right choice if you want to leave the stone visible and highlight your diamond.
 However, you should keep in mind that prongs may bend or break more easily, especially if they are made of a softer metal such as high-karat gold.
 With this in mind, make sure to have your setting regularly inspected to reduce the risk of your stone falling out of it.

 The bezel setting is a perfect choice for those who think about safety.
-This type of setting wraps the stone with metal from sides and protect the diamond from accidental hits and chips.
+This type of setting wraps the stone with metal from the sides and protects the diamond from accidental hits and chips.
 Moreover, the bezel setting makes it nearly impossible for a stone to fall off the mounting.
 However, depending on the structure, it tends to keep more of the diamond hidden in the metal, which results in less light entering the stone and reducing the stone’s fire and brilliance.

 Choosing Diamonds for a Pendant